willfaught/willfaught.github.io/content/blog/2015-03-09-google-our-patron-saint-of-the-closed-web-sealed-abstract.md

 >Let's talk about a domain that's near and dear to my heart, .dev.
 Wouldn't it be great to have a domain for content targeted at software developers?
 So that you could actually get a domain name for www.[your-side-project].dev?
 Instead abusing the .io domain which is officially for the British Indian Ocean Territory.
 >
 >Alas, Google does not think much of that plan.
-Under their shell company "Charleston Road Registry Inc.” (whose "CEO” is merely Google's in-house counsel), they have applied for control of the .dev domain, which they intend to be:
+Under their shell company "Charleston Road Registry Inc." (whose "CEO" is merely Google's in-house counsel), they have applied for control of the .dev domain, which they intend to be:
 >
 >>completely closed for the sole use of Google.
 >